Get Solid Conservatory Roof Prices

 Tiled conservatory roof cost, everything you need to know.

 The 80s and 90s were a time of conservatories being roofed with polycarbonate panels.
-In 2021, Polycarbonate is old news and many UK homeowners are looking to upgrade their conservatory with a tiled conservatory roof.
-If you want to make the most of your living space while adding value to your home, it’s time to look at the benefits of replacing your conservatory roof with a solid roof.
+In 2022, Polycarbonate is old news and many UK homeowners are looking to upgrade their conservatory with a tiled conservatory roof.
+If you want to make the most of your living space while adding value to your home, it’s a good time to look at the benefits of replacing your conservatory roof with a solid tiled roof.

-In 2021, a standard tiled conservatory roof replacement costs an averagely of £4,100.
+In 2022, a standard solid tiled conservatory roof replacement costs an average of £4,100.
 A new solid roof for a larger conservatory can cost slightly more, from about £5,500.

 A solid tiled conservatory roof has many benefits to your home and lifestyle, such as reducing energy costs, increasing living space, adding value to your home and modernising the appearance of your conservatory.